constantology/n8iv/README.md

 **n8iv will not overwrite any implementations – native or otherwise – of any methods, properties or accessors already defined.**

-## WARNING!!!
-While **n8iv** has been tested, the testing framework I've written and used is very much a work in progress.

-Also I'm currently between virtual machine software and operating system licenses, so I have only tested on mac osx lion and snow leopard: nodejs – >= v0.6.13 – as well as current – and beta/ nightly – versions of Chrome, Safari/ Webkit and FireFox.

 ## Dependencies

 n8iv.js only has one dependency [m8.js](/constantology/m8).